 b) Sound travels fastest in solids

 Q13.
-Which of the following is the speed of sound in copper and which in aluminum?
+Which of the following is the speed of sound in copper, and which in aluminium?

 a) 5100 m/s